How to Measure a Dog: Finding the Perfect Fit

 5 Tips for Measuring Your Dog

-3. If you are in Canada, or if the product is made outside of North America, then the measurements that they give you might be in centimetres instead of inches.
-It’s smart to write down both, just in case.
+3. If you are in Canada, or if the product is made outside of North America, the measurements they give you might be in centimetres instead of inches.

-4. If your dog is fidgety or won’t stand still for you, then try to use an incentive like food to keep him still.
+4. If your dog is fidgety or won't stand still for you, try using an incentive like food to keep him still.
 Giving him a chew like a bully stick can be helpful, but may encourage him to lay down to chew it.
-Instead, smear some dog-safe peanut butter on a dinner plate or a Kong toy and have someone hold the treat up near your dog's face.
-This will keep them standing and keep them still.
+Instead, smear some dog-safe peanut butter on a dinner plate or a Kong toy and have someone hold the dog treat near your dog's face.

 5. Measure twice.
 Always, always measure twice.
-Mistakes happen, and it’ll save you the time and hassle of having to make multiple trips to the pet store because the measurements were slightly off.
+Mistakes happen, and it'll save you the time and hassle of making multiple trips to the pet store because the measurements were slightly off.

 Tips for Sizing Dog Coats & Sweaters